boonchris/argocd-demo/README.md

 It's now time to look at our parent application (app-of-apps.yaml).
 This file instructs ArgoCD to monitor the argocd-applications directory in this repository and deploys any applications defined within it.
 I have added comments in the yaml to explain what is configured.

-In your shell, navigate to the root of this repository and run.
+In your shell, navigate to the root of this repository and run:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/boonchris/argocd-demo/main/app-of-apps.yaml
 ```